-Fiscal Revenues Year (Millions \$)
+Fiscal Revenues Year (Millions \$) Rate

-Rate

-- The credit is applicable against the corporate income tax, insurance premiums tax, and the personal income tax. - (5) PA 94-1 (Oct S. S.) Allows foreign banks to open certain federal- or state-licensed branches and other banking offices in Connecticut.
+- (2) 20% of the investment for tax years beginning seven years and ending 10 years from the date of investment. - The credit is applicable against the corporate income tax, insurance premiums tax, and the personal income tax. - (5) PA 94-1 (Oct S. S.) Allows foreign banks to open certain federal- or state-licensed branches and other banking offices in Connecticut.
 It makes these foreign banks and other financial institutions eligible for up to \$145 million in state tax credits over 15 years if they meet certain building and job creation requirements.